muehlt/home-assistant-findmy/README.md

 data to MQTT to be used in Home Assistant.
 It uses auto discovery so no further entity configuration is needed in Home Assistant.
 Consult the documentation on how to set up an MQTT broker for Home Assistant.
 The script needs to be executed on macOS with a running FindMy installation.
-It needs to be executed as root and in a terminal with full disk access to be able to read the cache files.
-The script must be configured using the variables below and the mqtt client password as environment variable.
+It must be executed as root and in a terminal with full disk access to be able to read the cache files.
+Configure the script before using it by changing the constants in `findmy.py` and the MQTT client password as environment variable.

 ## Supports
 - Devices (iPhones, iPads, MacBooks, AirPods, Apple Watches, ...)